awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 ## Submit your AWS CloudFormation templates and config files<a name="cloudformation-serverless-application-procedure-step-4"></a>

 To submit your AWS CloudFormation template and config/scripts files, grant AWS Marketplace permissions to read the Amazon S3 bucket where these files are stored\.
-To do so, update your bucket policy to include following permissions\.
+To do so, update your bucket policy to include the following permissions\.

 ```
 {